 In this area, we focus on user experiences and rendering algorithms for virtual reality environments, including methods to navigate and collaborate in VR, foveated rendering, exploit human perception and simulate visual deficiencies.

 - In this research area, we develop rendering methods that are inspired by scientific illustrations, in order to make complex biological information more intuitive to understand and more pleasant to read.

 - In this research area, we develop new visualization techniques to support biologists in data analysis and create visualizations to disseminate scientific discoveries in biology.

-- In this area, our research focuses on understanding and using the capabilities of human perception for better comprehension of displayed data.
+- In this area, our research focuses on understanding and using the capabilities of human perception for designing high-quality graphics algorithms and effective visualizations.

 - In this area, we focus on researching methods and algorithms that facilitate creation, representation, analysis and processing of 3D models.

 - The advent of consumer-grade 3D printing has recently sparked interest in fabrication-aware shape design and optimization.
 We use techniques from computer graphics and engineering to develop new computational tools to facilitate the design process of physical artifacts.